 Guide

 What is a pro forma invoice?
-How, when and why to use them
+How and when to use one

 A small business owner ticking off items on a checklist